 How Much Money Do You Need to Be an Angel Investor?

 However, if a startup is seeking a large amount of funding (say $1 million or more), then angels may need upwards of $100,000 to make a meaningful contribution and secure a spot in the syndicate.

-Let's break down how much money do you need to be an angel investor and invest in a startup.
+Let’s break down how much money you need to be an angel investor and the steps involved in this rewarding journey.
+Angel investors provide up to 90% of outside equity raised by startups, excluding friends and family.

+How Much Money Do You Need to Be an Angel Investor?